Sammylanga/-FoondaMate/README.md

 # -FoondaMate

-# install all needed modules
+# Install all needed modules
 1.matplotlib
   use below commands to install it pip install matplotlib